Ensure that you don’t sabotage your weight management by eating the wrong foods that slow down your metabolism and lead to weight gain.

 Orange and Fruit Juice

-Juice drinks are also high in sugar and calories and lack the fiber found in whole fruit.
+• Juice drinks are sugary and have many calories but don’t have the fiber from whole fruit.

 High fructose corn syrup

-Fructose can be found in many fruits, including apples, pears, peaches, watermelons, and mangos.
-The amount of fructose in these foods varies wildly from 3 grams per serving to more than 20 grams per serving.
-Fructose does have some health benefits — it’s sweeter than glucose so you don’t need as much to get the same amount of sweetness as glucose — but too much can cause digestive issues like bloating and diarrhea.
+Fructose is in many fruits.
+This includes apples, pears, peaches, watermelons, and mangos.
+The fructose content ranges from 3 to more than 20 grams per serving.
+Fructose is sweeter than glucose.
+This means you need less fructose to achieve the same sweetness.
+However, consuming too much fructose can lead to bloating and diarrhea.

 Added sugars have been linked with slowing down metabolism